shadowmoon-waltz/MahjonggBuilder/README.md

 MahjonggBuilder
 ===============

-MahjonggBuilder was an old googlecode project for Android, which was retrieved from an [archive] (https://archive.softwareheritage.org/browse/origin/http://mahjonggbuilder.googlecode.com/svn//directory/).
+MahjonggBuilder was an old googlecode project for Android, which was retrieved from an archive located at https://archive.softwareheritage.org/browse/origin/http://mahjonggbuilder.googlecode.com/svn//directory/

 Build changes
 -------------